pereiragc/git-meets-teaching/Contents.md

 * Changes aren't documented
 * Not systematic: when do you create a new version?
 * How do two people work together under that system?
+* Reproducibility: how does someone else understand what you did?

 # The Git approach